cyber-prophet/cosmos-nushell/out/cyber/commands-md-files/cyber tx gov submit-proposal.md

-  execute-contract          Submit a execute wasm contract proposal (run by any address) ibc-upgrade               Submit an IBC upgrade proposal instantiate-contract      Submit an instantiate wasm contract proposal migrate-contract          Submit a migrate wasm contract to a new code version proposal param-change              Submit a parameter change proposal pin-codes                 Submit a pin code proposal for pinning a code to cache set-contract-admin        Submit a new admin for a contract proposal software-upgrade          Submit a software upgrade proposal sudo-contract             Submit a sudo wasm contract proposal (to call privileged commands) unpin-codes               Submit a unpin code proposal for unpinning a code to cache update-client             Submit an update IBC client proposal
+  execute-contract          Submit a execute wasm contract proposal (run by any address) ibc-upgrade               Submit an IBC upgrade proposal instantiate-contract      Submit an instantiate wasm contract proposal instantiate-contract-2    Submit an instantiate wasm contract proposal with predictable address migrate-contract          Submit a migrate wasm contract to a new code version proposal param-change              Submit a parameter change proposal pin-codes                 Submit a pin code proposal for pinning a code to cache set-contract-admin        Submit a new admin for a contract proposal software-upgrade          Submit a software upgrade proposal store-instantiate         Submit and instantiate a wasm contract proposal sudo-contract             Submit a sudo wasm contract proposal (to call privileged commands) unpin-codes               Submit a unpin code proposal for unpinning a code to cache update-client             Submit an update IBC client proposal